marcusGH/massively-parallel-apsp/research-and-planning/README.md

 ...

 ## Research plan

-% TODO: continue on from 8.4 in the pink book

 - [x] Read _The Pink Book_, watch the "How to write a dissertation" lecture (and other material?) with the aim of answering the question: "What makes